top of page

 • Rui G. Cepeda

-• 4 min read
+• 6 min read

 Detail from Syowia Kyambi's 'Split Bananas & Magical Spaces' presentation.
 A close-up of yellow bananas with brown marks, featuring a sticker labeled "NDIZI TU."

-Johannesburg begins for me in colours, but the colours carry weight.
+Johannesburg, the city of gold, begins for me in colours, but the colours carry weight.
 The red ochre earth is beautiful only at first glance; look longer and it resembles something bruised, overworked, exhausted.
 Even the green grass that pushes through it feels less like hope and more like stubborn survival.
 It is late October and the jacarandas soften the streets with their violet haze, a borrowed beauty that made me recall Mexico City and, faintly, Portugal.
 But here the blooms feel strained, almost brittle.
 These trees demand more water than the land can reliably give, echoing the old colonial logic; take what you need, drain what you find, move on before the consequences arrive.

 Daily life unfolds under these pressures.
 Much of it feels improvised, patched together with weak tape, strong will and a weary familiarity with systems that rarely work as they should.
 Choices are thin; sometimes non-existent.
 The broken infrastructure that turns the simplest act, like opening a door, or cooking an omelette, into an exercise in patience.
 The dysfunction stops feeling exceptional; it becomes the atmosphere.
 And in that atmosphere, people learn to adapt not out of resilience alone but out of necessity, because the alternative would be to stop altogether.

 My own days feel weary too.
 I find myself making do in ways that remind me just how thin the margin for error is here.
-I left Charles’s USB cable in a cab and lost a treasured pen given to me by a dear friend, a friend I somehow managed to lose as well and who I sorely miss.
+I left Charles’s USB cable in a cab; and lost a treasured pen given to me by a dear friend, a friend I somehow managed to lose as well and who I sorely miss.

 Downtown carries this weight more visibly.
 Life and decay sit side by side, indistinguishable at times.
 Improvised market stalls cling to the edges of derelict buildings left to rot since the apartheid years.
 Structures abandoned by those who could leave, inherited by those who couldn’t.
 Wending through them is not poetic; it is a reminder of structural abandonment, a scar that was never meant to heal.
 People sleep where they can, work where they can, speak where they can.
 Communities persist, but their endurance should not be mistaken for consent to the conditions imposed on them.